-As noted in the introduction and the emergency policies, WMCC Security is notified of all serious crime on campus, and is immediately notified of major crimes via the telephone or two-way radio.
-The College relies on the telephone to contact emergency dispatch center for fire and emergency medical needs.
-All victims are offered an opportunity to report crimes to WMCC Security where appropriate under the MOU.
+As noted in the introduction and the emergency policies, Campus Security is notified of all crimes on campus.
+The college relies on the telephone to contact emergency dispatch center for fire and emergency medical needs.
+All victims are offered an opportunity to report crimes to Campus Security where appropriate under the MOU.

-Annually, the Campus Security Office is provided with a summary of all crime occurring on campus.
-Periodic meetings or telephone conversations allow for exchanges of routine information on a timely basis.
+Annually, the Campus Security Office is provided with a summary of all crimes occurring in a Clery geographical location (on campus; in a non-campus building or on property owned, leased, or controlled by the college or an officially recognized student organization that is not within the contiguous geographic area of the campus; or on public property immediately adjacent to and accessible from the campus) by local law enforcement agencies.
+Periodic meetings with local law enforcement allow for exchanges of routine information on a timely basis.
 Additionally, special needs are communicated between agencies as they occur.
-Crimes committed at off campus facilities under the control of WMCC will be disclosed in these statistics if they come to the attention of Campus Safety.
+Crimes committed at off campus facilities under the control of WMCC will be disclosed in these statistics if they come to the attention of Campus Security.